RomanHauksson/RomanHauksson/README.md

 # Hi, my name’s Roman!

-I believe the next decade may bring unprecedented technological advancement and rapid societal changes because of superintelligent AI.
-My life mission is to help make sure this transition goes well.

 I'm currently in my 4th year studying Computer Science at the University of Texas at Dallas under a National Merit Scholarship.
 I also work as a software engineer at Baby Steps, a startup helping prospective parents decide which IVF clinic to go to using personalized success rate predictions for each clinic in the US.

 ## Projects